Strange by Stephen Shaw

 I suppose it's all a tissue of quotation.

-STRANGE is a really emotive and personal body of work.
-From the start it really paralleled the work of Nan Goldin in our eyes.
-Can you tell us more about your view of the inside/outside perspective theory in photography?
+STRANGE is a very emotive and personal.
+Can you tell us more about your view of the inside/outside perspective?
 How do you use subjectivity in your own work?

 I feel that any medium can be evolved and grown through time.
 But not everyone can see the same, so sometimes one's vision needs more forms of language to help hone it to a sharp point and deliver this information.
 Knowing from the inside I feel is always better at creating a deeper piece of work.
 A person who has experienced the story he wishes to tell can portray it with a greater understanding than a person who has not and with more empathy.